Niksona0/Niksona0/README.md

 - 👋 Hi, I’m @Niksona0
 - 👀 I’m interested in web and game development
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning HTML and CS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... nikaarudashviliyt2008@gmail.com